opendatalabcz/public-contracts/README.md

  * db.target.pass=user password

 ## How to run app:

-You have to run the app with following arguments:
+1) init

+2) reload-sources

+3) After that you load data with command yyyy (as explained below) and you can reload failed companies for given year multiple times

  * init - update existing db from other project to public contract (run only once)
  * reload-sources - deletes and reloads urls of submitters (ETA 20 minutes)
  * yyyy - e.g. '2015' - search and save data for all submitters for 2015
- * reload-errors yyyy - tries to collect data that failed before
+ * reload-errors yyyy - tries to collect data that failed for the year yyyy (e.g. 2015) before